agoswami/sdcnd/Term1-P1-Finding-Lanes/README.md

 Reflection
 ---
-For this project, a great writeup should provide a detailed response to the "Reflection" section of the [project rubric](https://review.udacity.com/#!/rubrics/322/view).

 There are three parts to the reflection:

-1. Describe the pipeline
+Description of the pipeline:
+a.
+Project is completed in jupyter notebook.
+b.
+It goes through the steps of Importing required python packages, Reading a test image, Enhancing the python helper function, testing on images provided as part of project, building a pipeline to process images which are part of frames of a video, Test the pipeline on couple of video files provided as project input [Video1](https://github.com/agoswami/sdcnd/blob/master/Term1-P1-Finding-Lanes/test_videos/solidWhiteRight.mp4) [Video2](https://github.com/agoswami/sdcnd/blob/master/Term1-P1-Finding-Lanes/test_videos/solidYellowLeft.mp4), Finally test the pipeline on [Challenge Video](https://github.com/agoswami/sdcnd/blob/master/Term1-P1-Finding-Lanes/test_videos/challenge.mp4)

 2. Identify any shortcomings